Online fundraising is on the rise, and it’s the perfect time to update your fundraising strategy to include more online fundraising ideas.

 Of course you may be wondering how you can host this kind of event online.
 Zoom to the rescue!
 Ask your supporters to grab a glass of wine and join you to chat using GoogleHangouts, Zoom, or Facetime.
 Have your lead artist jump on and run the class on Zoom.

 After painting, you can check on how your donors are doing, give them updates on your plans to navigate programming and fundraising during this time, and create a great space to unwind a bit.

 To make the registration and payment process seamless, set up an online fundraising page on CauseVox to track who’s signed up and to rake in any additional donations.

-Crowdfunding has been an incredibly popular choice during the months of COVID.
+Crowdfunding was an incredibly popular choice during the months of COVID.
+Of course nonprofits aren’t out of the woods yet, which means that crowdfunding still has an important place as we start to rebuild.
 Think about what has changed in the last few months and what needs are not being met.
 Those are the areas you can crowdfund.

 Some great crowdfunding options include: